natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/IL-28%20(Germany).md

 * Poor roll rate-any wing damage will often result in a roll that is impossible to pull out of
 * Cockpit features no rearward visibility
 * Fast acceleration means that you might break the wings if you don't pay attention
+* Rudder locks up very hardly even at medium speeds, which makes it very difficult to aim, especially paired with the poor roll rate

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->